picatz/Picatz-Guides/OpenSSH.md

 #### Privilege Separation

 Separates privileges by creating an unprivileged child process to deal with incoming network traffic.The goal of privilege separation is to prevent privilege escalation by containing any corruption within the unprivileged processes.
-The argument must be ``yes'', ``no'', or ``sandbox''.
+The argument must be 'yes', 'no', or ``sandbox''.
 If UsePrivilegeSeparation is set to ``sandbox'' then the pre-authentication unprivileged process is subject to additional restrictions.
 The default is ``sandbox''.

 ```
 UsePrivilegeSeparation sandbox